 If we are going to keep grades, we have to change the language, the label, the rhetoric and the response to schools who are judged to be Grade 4.
 From what I see, where this happens, the schools, their teachers, leaders and students need help.
 They are vulnerable, struggling.
 They need support.
 Understanding.
 Solutions.
 Care.
 Protection.
 But this is the opposite to what they get.

 The lead HMI delivers their verdict grim-faced; barely able to make eye contact.
 They may as well wear a black cap as the Headteacher is ‘sent down’.
-This is how it feels:
+That’s how it feels.

 If Ofsted not only keeps the grades but sticks to the language of Inadequate and all that follows, this is what it means: They think people deserve it.

 - Leaders who are publicly humiliated.
 They deserve it.

 - Schools that fail and are vilified in the local press.
 They deserve it.

 - Leaders who sign off with stress with chronic mental health issues.
 They deserve it.

 - Leaders with years of service to give but are left demoralised and beaten.
 They deserve it.